 (4.)
 THE THOUGHT THAT THIS COULD BE THE YEAR

-I’m 41 years old and only three times in my entire life has there been a horse to win the Triple Crown.
-American Pharoah broke the 37-year drought in 2015 when he won all three legs of the the sport’s most-prized honor.
+I’m 48 years old and only four times in my entire life has there been a horse to win the Triple Crown.
+American Pharoah broke the 37-year drought in 2015 when he won all three legs of the sport’s most-prized honor then Justify accomplished the feat himself in 2018.
 To see a Triple Crown winner start the epic journey in person would be amazing.
+There have only 13 horses all-time accomplish the feat.

 (5.)
 THE CARD

 The Derby is a crapshoot.
-There’s 20 horses and with than many going around the oval anything can happen.
+There’s 20 horses and with that many horses going around the oval anything can happen.
 Handicappers will rejoice in a full day of quality races to bet on and good prices to boot.

 Let me know your favorite KY Derby memory on Twitter @DanClasgens